 Some less common side effects also include:

 - cysts between the toes

 - blood abnormalities

-When a drug is as new as Apoquel, it takes time and carefully controlled trials to work out whether the health problems dogs experience whilst taking the drug are because of it.
+When a drug is new, it takes time and carefully controlled trials to work out whether the health problems dogs experience whilst taking the drug are because of it.
 Or whether they would have suffered them anyway.

-So the term “adverse events” was used instead of side effects.
-This is because it was difficult to say whether their frequency in dogs taking Apoquel was significantly higher than in the ordinary dog population.
+So the term “adverse events” was used in the 2017 Apoquel trial, instead of side effects.
+This is because it was hard to say whether their frequency in dogs taking Apoquel was higher than in the ordinary dog population.

 In a review of her experiences with Apoquel for Pet Dermatology Clinic website, vet Melissa Eisenschenk agrees that incidences of ear infections, weight gain and urinary tract infections are higher in dogs on Apoquel.

 But, she notes that dogs with allergies tend to be more prone to urinary tract infections anyway.
 And the weight gain was less than usually seen with other anti-itching drugs.

 Eisenschenk also reported bone marrow suppression in 1% of dogs taking Apoquel and recommended monitoring to identify these patients.